-BLE 1-Top 3 Reported Barrier Typ ollment Worker, 2020 es for ADAP
+TABLE 1-Top 3 Reported Barrier Types for ADAP Enrollment Worker, 2020

 No. %

 1. Education and Awareness (EA) 3 30%

 2. Administrative (AD) 2 20%

 3. Eligibility (EL) 2 20%

 GRAPH 1-ADAP Enrollment Worker, 2020

 (Table 2 and Table 3) Need and access to services can be analyzed for needs assessment participants according to demographic and other characteristics, revealing the presence of any potential disparities in access to services.
 For ADAP enrollment worker, this analysis shows the following: